 A typical 2 to 3 hour visit format is set out below but greater details about the visit can be found in our Visitors Guide.

 Please bring a camera with plenty of memory, a note pad and as many questions that you can think of.
-It is an opportunity to speak to our team, we welcome questions.
-Samples of the stones viewed will be available to take away, alternatively they can be sent to your project or office address.
+It is an opportunity to speak to our team.
+Samples of the stones viewed will be available to take away, or they can be sent to your project or office address, or can be requested here.

 Visits for schools, colleges or universities can be arranged.

-Please send any proposals through to us, via email (firstname.lastname@example.org), together with some details about the scope and the educational benefit that you hope to achieve from the visit, i.e. subject topics you hope to cover.
+Please send any proposals through to us, via email, together with some details about the scope and the educational benefit that you hope to achieve from the visit, i.e. subject topics you hope to cover.